 e.
 If you are on tamoxifen it can slightly increase the chance of a blot clot so do all the anti-DVT exercises on your flight like clenching and unclenching your fists, moving your legs and walking up and down the aisle.
 More advice is on the NHS website.

 4. Holiday insurance.
 You must get travel insurance if you are going abroad but a lot of people struggle to find reasonably priced travel insurance having been through (or during) breast cancer treatment.
 There are places out there which can provide quotes.
 I bought mine through www.insurancewith.com which was set up by a lady who struggled to find reasonable travel insurance without all the intrusive questioning when she had breast cancer.
 Read her story here.
+But there are other providers with whom you can get a good deal.

 5. EHIC.
 If you are traveling to Europe then remember to take your EHIC with you.